 Do you have a self-care routine?
 Do you actually follow through with your self-care routine?
 Wish you could just have 15 mins of me-time?
 Are you wanting to finally start a self-care routine and actually commit to it?
-Get a life lesson from a Baby Boomer mom about self-care for moms.
+Get a life lesson from a Baby Boomer mom about self-care for moms and ideas you need to try.

 *This post contains affiliate links and I am an affiliate with Amazon.
 This means that if you click-through and make a purchase I receive a small commission (at no cost to you).
 I only write and endorse products I personally use, love and what I find helpful in being an awesome mom.
 For more details, Click here